JoeKnittel/Predictive-Modeling/README.md

 <img src = "https://github.com/JosephKnittel/Python/blob/main/Images/output.png">

-The included report provides considerable additional information about the program: motivation for the model, how the model is implemented in python, and how the program is used.
+The included report provides considerable additional information about the program: motivation for the model, how the model is implemented in Python, and how the program is used.

 <hr>